-5. How does the Council monitor and evaluate the effectiveness of its governance arrangements?
+How does the Council monitor and evaluate the effectiveness of its governance arrangements?

-The Council annually reviews the effectiveness of its governance arrangements.
+The Council reviews the effectiveness of its governance arrangements annually.
 The key sources of assurance that informs this review are:

-•The work of the Licensing, Audit and General Purposes Committee Members and Senior Officers of the Council who have responsibility for good governance.
+• The work of the Corporate Governance, Audit and Standards Committee (CGAS), Members and Senior Officers of the Council who have responsibility for good governance, as set out above in the diagram showing the overview of the Council's corporate governance framework.

-•A statement of assurance is obtained from Heads of Service to confirm the governance arrangements in place within their service.

-•The Audit Manager's update reports on the internal audit activity, which provides an independent assurance that key risks are being adequately controlled and provides an opinion on the effectiveness of these arrangements.

-•Any comments made by External Audit or other external reviews.

-•Internal Corporate Governance Group provides assurance over the governance arrangements within the Council.
+Rushmoor Borough Council Statement of Accounts 2021/22 Annual Governance Statement

+- A statement of assurance is obtained from Heads of Service to confirm the governance arrangements in place within their service and any actions to be included within the AGS. - Risk management reports and the corporate risk register is maintained and scrutinised by Corporate Management Team (CMT) quarterly and subsequently communicated to CGAS and the Corporate Governance Group. - The Audit Manager's update reports on the internal audit activity, which provides an independent assurance that GRC is in place and provides an opinion on the effectiveness of these arrangements. - Half yearly updates to the CGAS Committee monitoring the work carried out towards the governance actions identified in the previous year's AGS. - Any comments made by External Audit or other external reviews. - Internal Corporate Governance Group provides assurance over the governance arrangements within the Council.

-6. What are the key elements of RBC's Governance Framework?
+What are the key elements of RBC's Governance Framework?

-The Council aims to achieve good standards of governance by adhering to the seven core principles, detailed below, which form the basis of the Council's code of Corporate Governance.
+The Council aims to achieve good standards of governance by adhering to the seven core principles, detailed below, which form the basis of the Council's code of Corporate Governance: